 One of the gaps identified was the need for a response that reflected the unique needs of youth who identify as LGBTQ2S.
 The experience of coming out is different for every person, but the need to be genuine in one’s own skin is universal.
 However, the act of being genuine for those who identify as LGBTQ2S can be difficult.
 It makes things considerably worse when family and friends don’t support youth at the most vulnerable time of their life.
 When a youth’s support system is not there, services and resources must work quickly to put supports in place.

-Dr. Alex Abramovich, from the Centre for Addiction and Mental Health is a recognized leader in the area of LGBTQ2S youth homelessness.
-His assessment of the need for unique strategies and responses outlined in the Plan to Prevent and Reduce Youth Homelessness led to the recommendations found in his report A Focused Response to Prevent and End LGBTQ2S Homelessness.
+Dr. Alex Abramovich, from the Centre for Addiction and Mental Health, is a recognized leader in the area of LGBTQ2S youth homelessness.
+His assessment of the need for unique strategies and responses outlined in the Plan to Prevent and Reduce Youth Homelessness led to the recommendations found in his report, A Focused Response to Prevent and End LGBTQ2S Homelessness.

 From here, the LGBTQ2S Youth Homelessness Working Group was formed.
-This group included representation from Government of Alberta, organizations working with youth, and front-line workers providing direct support to youth.
+This group included representation from the Government of Alberta, organizations working with youth, and front-line workers providing direct support to youth.

 “These guidelines are the result of collaborative efforts across the province from those focused on ending youth homelessness in Alberta.
 By having the voices of so many partners involved in the process, we now have a sustainable framework and the tools to equip those working with LGBTQ2S youth to eliminate barriers and create paths to move youth forward” shares Renee.